vega/falcon/README.md

 Just so we can take advantage of the old code, right now its in the `old` directory.
 This will be removed when Falcon 2 is a package.
 Simply for convenience for now.

-Some standards are in the `DEVELOPMENT.md` file if you wish to contribute.
+Some standards are in the `CONTRIBUTING.md` file if you wish to contribute.

+## Milestones

+- [ ] Take the current Falcon and decouple it from the UI
+- [ ] Support Categorical Dimensions
+- [ ] Update the Live demo with Svelte and some premade charts
+- [ ] TO BE DETERMINED